154th Mechanized Brigade

-The 154th Mechanized Brigade (154 окрема механізована бригада) is a formation of the Ukrainian Ground Forces formed on 10 October 2023.
-It was part of the creation of four other brigades to expand the Ukrainian Ground Forces in response to the 2022 Russian Invasion of Ukraine and is expected to participate in a potential Ukrainian counteroffensive in 2024.
-The unit was officially announced on 1 November 2023, being designated a commander, and its military commander.
+The 154th Mechanized Brigade (154-та окрема механізована бригада; MUNA4962) is a unit of the Ukrainian Ground Forces formed in November 2023.
+It was created together with four other brigades in an effort to expand the Ukrainian Ground Forces in response to the 2022 Russian Invasion of Ukraine.

 History

 A soldier of the brigade with an RPK light machine gun.

-Formation

-The brigade was announced in mid-October 2023, alongside the creation of five new mechanized brigades as part of the Ukrainian Ground Forces, accounting for a five percent expansion of the Ground Forces.
-By 1 November 2023, it was reported that the brigade had already received a military unit identification number, and was in the stage of formation.

-The unit is expected to participate in combat actions in the following year, as well as the anticipated Ukrainian counteroffensive in 2024.
-As well as their potential participation in the upcoming Ukrainian counteroffensive in the following year, it was reported that the 154th Mechanized Brigade could strengthen Ukrainian defenses across the frontline, predominantly in eastern Ukraine to ensure the relief and rotation for depleted units deployed there.
+The creation of the brigade was announced on 1 November 2023.
+The unit was created alongside four other mechanized brigades – 150th, 151st, 152nd, and 153rd – accounting for a five percent expansion of the Ground Forces.
+It was expected to participate in combat actions in the following year, as well as the anticipated Ukrainian counteroffensive in 2024.
+It was also reported that the 154th Mechanized Brigade could strengthen Ukrainian defenses across the frontline, predominantly in eastern Ukraine, to ensure the relief and rotation for depleted units deployed there.

-In an article by Forbes, it is unclear where the brigade will acquire its equipment and vehicles that would consider itself as a mechanized brigade, rather than a light infantry brigade.
-It was also mentioned that the brigade was expected to most probably not receive any modern fighting vehicles from foreign aid, such as KTO Rosomak "Wolverines" from Poland.
-Instead, it was reported that the unit would most probably have to make do with old, vulnerable, and plentiful vehicles stockpiled in the Ukrainian Armed Force's arsenal, composed of BMPs or MT-LB armored tractors and trucks.
+In early 2025, the brigade was operating near Vovchansk in Kharkiv Oblast.
+Later, the unit was transferred to Zaporizhzhia Oblast to take part in the defense of Huliaipole.

+On 28 June 2026, the Operational Command South reported that the brigade commander, Colonel Volodymyr Kononnikov, was found dead with a gunshot wound.